Mariosunny/unravel-function/README.md

 ## Why Use It?
 - It makes your function calls more readable- especially useful for functions with lots of arguments.
 - It's lightweight.
-The unminified source code is less than 2 KB.
+The source code is less than 850 bytes in size.

 ## Description
 `unravel(func, params=undefined)`